FarmAfield home

 Free Bank Account Transfers

 FarmAfield offers free transfers in and out of our platform.
 Users simply link their bank account using their routing and account numbers and are then able to transfer funds into the FarmAfield platform and begin making purchases.
-When you receive your returns, you can withdraw funds back to your linked bank account.
+When you receive sale proceeds or other distributions, you can withdraw available funds back to your linked bank account.

 1% Procurement Fees